 - 1. Unless there is some special circumstance that requires a more complicated pump call sequence, this is the sequence that should be used. - Parameter P.17 must be used to select either First On Last Off or First On First Off. - 3.
 Discrete Inputs programmed as Pump 1-4 Disable inputs may be used to disable pumps. - 4.
-Discrete Inputs programmed as Call Pump 1-4 Last inputs may be used to assign pumps to standby status. - Discrete Inputs programmed as Sequence Inputs 1-4 may be used to set the lead pump. - 6.
+Discrete Inputs programmed as Call Pump 1-4 Last inputs may be used to assign pumps to standby status. - 5.
+Discrete Inputs programmed as Sequence Inputs 1-4 may be used to set the lead pump. - 6.
 Parameter P.39 may be used to set the lead pump. - 7.
 A Discrete Input programmed for External Alternation (Function 6) may be used to force alternation.
 When this feature is used, Automatic Alternation would normally be disabled by setting Parameter P.18 to Disabled. - 8.
-If connected to a SCADA system, alternation may be initiated by momentarily setting Coil 136, or by forcing the lead pump by writing to Register 40022 (Same as Parameter P.39). - 9.
+Alternation may also be controlled remotely through a Scada System.
+See "Force Pump Alternation" and "Force Lead Pump Position", on Page 33 (Page A16). - 9.
 Parameter P.51 may be used to select and setup Time Based Alternation.